ARIZONA ROOTS, HOMEGROWN LEADERSHIP

 Recently, Senator Yee was selected as one of 25 outstanding elected women leaders from across the nation to join Governing Institute's 2018 Women in Government Leadership Class.
 In 2016, Senator Yee was named among the nation's "25 Most Influential Women in State Politics" by Congressional Quarterly's Roll Call, the leading media organization covering Congress.
 Senator Yee was also chosen among the nation's "Emerging Leaders" by GOPAC, the largest Republican state and local political training organization.
 She now serves on GOPAC 's Legislative Leaders Advisory Board.

 Kimberly is blessed to be a wife, mother and small business owner.
 She and her husband own a small local business in the West Valley.
-Kimberly enjoys spending time with family and friends, and volunteers in her church and community.
-She is the daughter of a public school teacher who taught elementary school for over 38 years, and an Army veteran small business owner.
+Kimberly is a pro-life Christian woman of faith with conservative values who has been endorsed by Center for Arizona Policy Action which supports candidates with a strong voting record on life, marriage and family and religious freedom.
+She enjoys spending time with family and friends, and volunteers in her church and community.
+She is the daughter of a public school teacher who taught elementary school in Arizona for over 38 years, and an Army veteran small business owner.

 REPUBLICAN GRASSROOTS LEADERSHIP

 Kimberly is the former Chairman of her legislative district's Republican Committee.
 She has served for many years as an elected precinct committeeman and state committeeman.
 In 2008, she was elected as a national delegate representing her home state of Arizona at the Republican National Convention in St. Paul, Minnesota.